Are you choosing Happy Chickens?

 Next time you pop some chicken in your trolley, it’s worth considering the kind of life it’s had.

-7 billion are farmed in Europe every year – with 90% crammed into cruel barren sheds on factory farms.
+7 billion are reared in Europe every year, with 90% crammed into cruel barren sheds on factory farms.

 They dislike being crammed together and will compress their feathers to avoid touching one another.

-The solution: room to breathe
+Room to breathe

 In the best systems, they have separate places to rest, feed, drink and play – and can go outside for fresh air and sunlight.

-The issue: trapped in oversized bodies
+Trapped in oversized bodies

-- Exhausted, they struggle to walk and often become lame
+Exhausted, they struggle to walk and often become lame.

-- Many develop heart conditions making them even more inactive and prone to metabolic problems.
+Many develop heart conditions making them even more inactive and prone to metabolic problems.

-- High body weight causes their muscles to degenerate – which also reduces the quality of the meat
+High body weight causes their muscles to degenerate – which also reduces the quality of the meat.

-The solution: a natural, healthy size
+A natural, healthy size

 Choosing slower growing breeds means: